 When it comes to planning a home automation system, top billing goes to the cool stuff: Streaming music around the house from your iPad, a to-die-for home theater setup with a gargantuan projection screen that drops down from the ceiling, and the ability to monitor and control temperature, lighting, home security cameras and door locks from your smartphone.

 But what about window shades that move up or down at the push of a button and automatically open or close certain times of the day?
-Don't they also deserve top billing?
-You bet they do.

 As any savvy home technology pro will tell you, shade control provides benefits that extend well beyond style and convenience.
 In addition to adding an element of grandeur to a room and making it ridiculously simple to open and close drapes and shades, a well-planned system makes it possible to set different moods in a room as well as harness the power of the sun.

 Expert advice is invaluable here because, depending on the fabric selected, window treatments can be tailored to a specific living space and designed to let in varying degrees of light.
 So-called transparent fabric, for example, is a great choice for homes situated in picturesque settings because it preserves the view while minimizing glare from bright sunlight.